The (logarithmic) Sobolev inequalities along geometric flow and applications: Applications

 Therefore, from (\ref{mtnonflated}), we have

 that is, at any point $(x,t)\in M\times (0,\,+\infty)$, for the twisted K\"{a}hler-Ricci flow (\ref{tkrf}), we have \ba \mathrm{Vol}_{ g(t )}\lf[B\lf(x, r\rt)\rt]\leq \kappa r^n, \ea where

-Since Collins-Sz\'{e}kelyhidi \cite{cabor} and Liu \cite{liu} proved that the diameter of $(M,\,g(t))$ is uniformly bounded, the above estimate (\ref{nonflatedtgrf}) holds for all $r>0$ with maybe a different constant $\kappa$. \end{proof} {\bf Acknowledgements} This work was carried out while the authors were visiting Mathematics Department of Northwestern University.
+Since Collins and Sz\'{e}kelyhidi \cite{cabor} and Liu \cite{liu} proved that the diameter of $(M,\,g(t))$ is uniformly bounded, the above estimate (\ref{nonflatedtgrf}) holds for all $r>0$ with maybe a different constant $\kappa$. \end{proof} {\bf Acknowledgements} This work was carried out while the authors were visiting Mathematics Department of Northwestern University.
 We would like to thank Professor Valentino Tosatti and Professor Ben Weinkove for hospitality and helpful discussions.
+The authors are also grateful to the anonymous referees and the editor for their careful reading and helpful suggestions which greatly improved the paper.